Skip to main content

 Required Tests

-For PhD applicants: Most, but not all, PhD programs at Penn require the Graduate Record Examination (GRE).
-The University’s institution code is 2926, you only need to send your scores to one Penn code and it will be matched to your application.
-Each graduate program has a different GRE requirement; please refer to your program of interest for more information.
+For PhD applicants: Some PhD programs at Penn require the Graduate Record Examination (GRE).
+Each graduate program has a different GRE requirement and a different institution code; please refer to your program of interest for more information.
 For information about the administration of the GRE, see the Educational Testing Service website.

 For professional program applicants: Some, but not all, professional programs at Penn require standardized test scores, such as the GRE, LSAT, MCAT, GMAT, etc. Each program has a different requirement and a different institution code.
 Please refer to your program of interest for more information.